tabchiomar/tabchiomar/README.md

-<h2>Welcome to My GitHub Repository ✨<h2> <br>
+<h2>Welcome to My GitHub Repository ✨<h2>
-<h3>Introduction</h3> <br>
+<h3>Introduction</h3>
-Hello there! 👋 My name is TABCHI Omar, and this is my GitHub repository.
+Hello there! 👋<hr> My name is TABCHI Omar, and this is my GitHub repository.
 I am an IT engineering student at the Moroccan School of Engineering.
 I have a great passion for various domains within computer science, and I am particularly intrigued by data science and artificial intelligence.
 This repository is a showcase of my projects, experiments, and contributions related to these fields.

 <h3>Contact Information 📞</h3>
 If you have any questions, suggestions, or collaboration opportunities, please feel free to reach out to me.
 You can contact me using the following methods:

-Phone: +212 6 45 81 67 42 📱
+Phone: +212 6 45 81 67 42 📱<hr>
 Email: tabchi.omar@gmail.com 📧
 <br>
 <h3>How to Use the Repository 🚀</h3>